middlebury/college-handbook/content/i-policies-for-all/health-safety/minors-on-campus.md

 Human Relations Officers
 Civil Rights and Title IX Coordinator
 Director of Health and Wellness Education
-Assistant Director of Health and[ <span style="margin:0px; text-decoration:none"></span> ](https://www.middlebury.edu/student-life/health-wellness-education-and-safety/education/contact/node/513528)Wellness Education
+Assistant Director of Health and [](https://www.middlebury.edu/student-life/health-wellness-education-and-safety/education/contact/node/513528)Wellness Education
 Alcohol and Drug Ed Specialist
 Posse Mentors
 Any faculty or staff who travel with students on programs to foreign or domestic locations